walshbr/walshbr.github.io/_drafts/2019-04-10-general-blogging-ideas.md

 ---

 **Next up**
-* week of July 24th - DH is teaching - ready to publish
-* week of July 31st - cowriting with Ronda on meetings? outlined but needs to be written
+* week of July 31st - cowriting with Ronda on meetings.
+One last proof needed
-* week of August 7th -
+* week of August 7th - backlog retrospective
 * week of August 14th -
 * week of August 21st - retrospective - drafted. needs semi-substantial proofing